setasenarandata/painthings/README.md

 ```

 2. Open Android Studio and navigate to File > Open.
-3. Select the "painthings/android" directory from the cloned repository.
+3. Select "painthings/md/android" directory from the cloned repository.
 4. Wait for Android Studio to finish importing and building the app.
 5. Connect your Android device or launch an emulator with Pixel 4 Android 13.0, API Level 33.
 6. Click on the "Run" button in Android Studio to deploy the app on your device or emulator.